 Still with me?
 Oh good.
-Now, today’s tourism marketing people know about branding.
-So we thought it might be helpful if at least a little of Scotland’s history is translated into marketing terms for them as it helps them understand the product.
+Now, today’s tourism marketing people know all about branding.
+So I thought it might be helpful if at least a little of Scotland’s history is translated into marketing terms for them as it helps them understand the product.

 And one of the significant historical figures in Scotland is St Columba.

 So here’s my take on the St Columba brand and how it developed.

 Obviously, St Columba isn’t as big a brand as, say, St Michael, the patron saint of staid retailers.

 But he’s almost as big a name as St Andrew, patron saint of several countries including Scotland, and also of fishmongers, amongst other categories.

 And his career in sales and marketing.